Crimes and Tickets

 When testifying, the victim must do the following things:

-The judge needs to hear all the information about the crime, as if it’s the first time it’s being told.
-Victims must tell the judge everything they know about what happened, even if they repeat what they said earlier to the police or the prosecutor.
+Victims must tell the judge everything they know about what happened, even if they feel they are repeating what they said earlier to the police or the prosecutor.

-Examination: The prosecutor is the first lawyer to ask questions.
-Usually, the prosecutor asks the victim to explain what happened.
+The prosecutor is the first lawyer to ask questions.
+Usually, the prosecutor asks the witness to explain what happened.

-Cross-examination: The lawyer for the accused then asks the victim some questions.
-Accused people who don’t have a lawyer can ask the questions themselves.
-The main purpose of cross-examination is to find out whether the victim is telling the truth and to find holes in the testimony.
+The lawyer for the accused then asks the witness questions.
+Accused people who don’t have a lawyer can ask the questions themselves if the witness is 18 years or older.
+The main purpose of cross-examination is to find out whether the witness is telling the truth and to poke holes in the testimony.

-Re-examination: The prosecutor can ask other questions if necessary.
-The goal of re-examination is to let victims correct or explain what they said during cross-examination.
+The prosecutor can ask additional questions if necessary.
+The goal of re-examination is to enable the witness to correct or explain what they said during cross-examination.

 Testimony of a sexual assault victim

-Please note!
-A specialized court for sexual and domestic violence will soon be created in Quebec.
-First, a pilot program will run in five regions of Quebec.
-Then, the specialized court will be created throughout Quebec.
-To learn more, read our article “New Specialized Court for Sexual and Domestic Violence”.
+A specialized court for sexual and domestic violence is currently being created in Quebec.
+To learn more, see Justice Quebec’s website (French version available only).
 If you are experiencing sexual or domestic violence, see our list of resources that can help.

 After testifying